core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 explicitly assigned using the YANG statement 'value' or automatically assigned based on the algorithm defined in {{Section 9.6.4.2 of RFC7950}}.

-The following example shows the encoding of an 'oper-status' leaf schema node instance set to 'testing'.
+The following example shows the encoding of an 'oper-status' leaf representation node instance set to 'testing'.

 Definition example from {{RFC7317}}: